-Hanlon, M., R. Magee, G. Pfeiffer, and T. Dyckman, Financial Accounting for Undergraduates, 2.
-Ed., Wharton Custom Edition, 2020, Cambridge Business Publishers.
+Hanlon, M., R. Magee, and G. Pfeiffer, Financial Accounting for Undergraduates, 3.
+Ed., Wharton Custom Edition, 2022, Cambridge Business Publishers.

-This textbook is especially customized for our course, covers all the chapters in the class, and is available as eBook for purchase for the duration of our class directly from the publisher under this link: https://mybusinesscourse.com/book/wharton2ndedition#purchase.
-Several copies of the custom textbook are on reserve at Lippincott Library.
-In case you are interested in a hardcopy, you can buy it at the Penn Bookstore (only).
+This textbook is especially customized for our course, covers all the chapters in the class, and is available as eBook for purchase for the duration of our class directly from the publisher under this link: https://mybusinesscourse.com/book/wcfau3e#purchase.
+In case you are interested in a hardcopy, you can buy the 7th edition of Financial Accounting by Hanlon, Magee, and Pfeiffer through the publisher's website.